DenSev/performance-test-task/README.md

 # Solution

-- Restful service build with Sprin Boot and JAX-RS.
-JAX-RS was chosen because of it's clear and simple method of defining REST endpoints and nice way of handling exceptions.
+- Application is a restful service built with Spring Boot and JAX-RS.
+JAX-RS was chosen because of its clear and simple method of defining REST endpoints and nice way of handling exceptions.
-- Connection to DB can be configured via application.properties file, which supports any number of connections.
+- Connection to DBs can be configured via ```application.properties``` file, which supports any number of connections.
 - For each connection a single thread executor is created so that any requests to that connection will not run in parallel.
 - Search callable is submitted for each connection and after that the data is requested.
 This way requests to each connection will run in parallel.